Management and Control

 - The Directors of this Association shall have the power to deal with violations of the laws of the game, the rules, regulations and By-laws of the Association and Governing Body (if any), and in the case of any infractions of the foregoing, or of any unsportsmanlike conduct, or any action tending to bring into disrepute or to be against its best interests, to summon before it any team, player, Team Official or member, for the purpose of enquiring into said offence.

-- It is misconduct for any team, or any player, official or member of any team, to offer, or attempt to offer, either directly or indirectly, any consideration whatsoever to another team, player or players of any other team, with a view to influence the result of a match.
-It is misconduct for any team, player or players, to accept such consideration.
+- It is misconduct for any team, or any player, official or member of any team, to offer, or attempt to offer, either directly or indirectly, any consideration whatsoever to a Director, official, another team, player or players of any other team, with a view to influence the result of a draft and/or a match for personal or monetary gain.
+It is misconduct for any Director, official, team, player or players, to accept such consideration.

 - In the event any team, player, team official or member is proven to the satisfaction of the Directors to have been guilty of any violation of the laws of the game, the rules and regulation of this Association, or of any misconduct, the Directors shall have the power to order the offending team, player, official or member to be removed from membership, suspended for a stated period, or dealt with in such a manner as the Directors may consider proper in the circumstances.
 No player or member of any such team so removed or suspended shall be eligible for membership in any other Association or team affiliated with this Association without the special permission of the Directors.
 The Directors may also order the offending parties to pay all expenses incurred in hearing the case.